The Little App and The Big Store

 But the machine was just waking up.

-Because being in the app store does not mean people will find you.
+Because being in The Store does not mean people will find you.

 So then come the helpers: ASO agencies, keyword trackers, screenshot designers, preview-video teams, paid app-install campaigns, attribution platforms, review tools, growth consultants, retention experts, subscription optimizers, analytics dashboards, and monetization advisors.